 Share this with your friends

 Pennsylvania’s Compassionate Use Act, Senate Bill 1182, will legalize medicinal marijuana for critically ill Pennsylvanians.
 The bill stands poised to pass the Pennsylvania Senate with widespread bi-partisan support.
 It passed the Senate Judiciary Committee unanimously in June.
-The bill’s prime sponsors, State Senators Daylin Leach (D – Montgomery) and Mike Folmer (R – Lebanon) count as many as 45 out of 50 votes in the Senate.
+The bill’s prime sponsor, State Senator Mike Folmer (R – Lebanon) counts as many as 45 out of 50 votes in the Senate.
 The bill will be considered by the Appropriations Committee today, September 22.